tylim88/Firelord/README.md

 ## 💍 Utility

-Since write operation reject stranger member (member that not defined in type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library return exact type, so it should work well with this library.
+Since write operation reject stranger member (member that not defined in type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library return exact type, so it should works well with this library.